 As senior care technology suppliers and their customers grapple with a complex set of existing and emerging challenges, radio frequency imaging represents a multilayered solution that mitigates alert fatigue, enhances resident safety, and maintains profitability.

-To learn how the Vayyar Home Partner Program gives NCS providers and integrators access to the richest data, click here.
+To learn more about how Vayyar Care gives NCS providers and integrators tools to combat alert fatigue, click here.